chrystalme/Product_page/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
-MySQL Database, PHP version 7
+MySQL Database, PHP version 7 and above

 ## Authors